MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 There are three types of anchors:

-- QR code anchors
+- QR code anchor

-- Circular code anchors
+- Circular code anchor

-- Holographic anchors
+- Holographic anchor

 How you anchor your guide depends on the type of anchor the author chose for the guide.